 - Other material suppliers for battery manufacturers

-- Battery manufacturers such as Saft, Toshiba, and BYD, with applications in:
+- Battery material developers and cell manufacturers such as BASF, Tesla, Saft and XALT Energy, and also end-users with applications in:

 - High-altitude UAVs (i.e., drones), military and scientific equipment, and specialized personal electronics for cold climates